01binary/zeroweb/src/articles/kalman-filter.md

 end
 ```

-This is the first special thing about the Kalman filter: it blends *measurements* with *predictions* by using a *weight* which is tuned at each iteration to maximize the accuracy of the estimate:
+The first special thing about the Kalman filter is that it blends *measurements* with *predictions*, depending on which can provide the most accurate estimate:

-1. Start with initial guess
+1. Start with initial guess as the first prediction
 2. Take a measurement
-3. Calculate a Kalman weight that will optimize the estimate
+3. Determine how much to correct prediction with measurement
 4. Calculate estimate by blending prediction with measurement
 5. Predict the next state by using a mathematical model

 We will examine each of these steps in detail in the following sections.

+> The Kalman filter works by recursively predicting the object state using the motion model and correcting the state using measurements. -- [Matlab Sensor Fusion and Tracking Toolbox](https://www.mathworks.com/help/fusion/ug/linear-kalman-filters.html)

 ## variance

-The second special thing about the Kalman filter is that its output isn't simply a value but a *probability distribution* (the likelihood of it being a certain value).
+The second special thing about the Kalman filter is that its output isn't simply a value but a *likelihood of it being a certain value*.
+This concept is borrowed from statistics where it's called a *random variable*.

-+ A probability distribution is a *mean* of a set of numbers and their *spread* from that mean.
++ A random variable is defined by a *mean* and a *spread* from that mean.
-+ The *mean* is the sum of a set of numbers divided by the size of the set.
++ The *mean* is a sum of a set of samples divided by the size of the set.
+This represents the *center* of the random variable.
 + The spread from the mean is called *variance* and it's denoted by the greek letter σ (sigma).
++ The *shape* of this spread is a "bell curve" called a *Gaussian distribution*.

+Measuring physical quantities results in readings that follow a Gaussian distribution due to the [Holographic Principle](https://www.semanticscholar.org/paper/The-Holographic-Principle-Opening-Lecture-Hooft/43ce0cb38dba603c08c21d135fa4754fa5a95a41) of the Universe:

+> True values are projected onto a surface with 1 bit of information every 0.724 x 10<sup>-64</sup>cm<sup>2</sup>, much like projecting a digital movie onto a bed sheet.

+When this surface is "sampled" by measurements, the Universe interpolates samples by using a strategy discovered by Carl Gauss: Surrounding bits are blended into the sample depending on distance from the "center" of each bit.

 ![variance](./images/kalman-variance.png)

-To calculate variance from a set of samples:
+Variance can be calculated from a set of samples as follows:

 1. Calculate the mean
 2. For each number in the set, calculate distance from the mean (subtract mean from the number)